View all Close all

-There are lots of ways to break the ice and get talking to your flatmates – tea is always a great place to start – but the most important thing is to get out of your room and into the communal living areas, or to go along to one of the social events.
+There are lots of ways to break the ice and get talking to your flatmates – tea is always a great place to start – but the most important thing is to get out of your room and into the kitchen.
 Say hello and get talking – it may be a cliché, but everyone really is in the same boat.

 If at any point you feel lonely, homesick or overwhelmed, please read our wellbeing section for advice and information on the support we want to offer you at St George’s.